dhurlburtusa/shortcuts/rust/rust-notes.md

 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.

+## References

+A reference is like a pointer in that it’s an address we can follow to access the data stored at that address; that data is owned by some other variable.
+Unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference.

 ## Mutability

 **Misc**